jmusau62-gmail/PIG-DICE/README.md

 Support and Contact Details:

-Contact Joshua Musau on github page or gmail
+Contact Joshua Musau on github page or g mail

  License: